-- To fill the gaps between the logs
+- Seals the gaps between the logs.

 Chinking can be used in lines that are from a half-inch to six inches or more wide.
 When the line is less than a half-inch in width, caulk is a usually a better choice.
-Edmunds & Company uses Perma-Chink brand chink as our preferred chinking and Big Stretch by Sashco as our preferred caulking because over the years, these two products have performed the best and are most cost effective.
+Edmunds & Company uses Perma-Chink brand chink as our preferred chinking and Big Stretch by Sashco as our preferred caulking because over the years, these two products have performed the best and are the most cost effective.

 Is It Time to Call the Log Home Experts?

 Sometimes chinking and caulking jobs require special equipment.
 Is it time for you to call the log home experts?
 Contact Edmunds & Company at 715-373-5744 for more information on chinking and caulking.